bbfrederick/rapidtide/docs/index.rst

 		    --nofitfilt                - Do not zero out peak fit values if fit fails --maxfittype=FITTYPE       - Method for fitting the correlation peak (default is 'gauss').
 						 'quad' uses a quadratic fit.
-Faster but not as well tested --despeckle                - detect and refit suspect correlations to disambiguate peak locations --despecklethresh=VAL      - refit correlation if median discontinuity magnitude exceeds VAL (default is 5s) --despecklepasses=PASSES   - perform PASSES despeckling passes
+Faster but not as well tested --despecklepasses=PASSES   - detect and refit suspect correlations to disambiguate peak locations in PASSES passes --despecklethresh=VAL      - refit correlation if median discontinuity magnitude exceeds VAL (default is 5s)

 		Regressor refinement options:
+		    --refineprenorm=TYPE       - Apply TYPE prenormalization to each timecourse prior to refinement (valid weightings are 'None',
+						 'mean' (default), 'var', and 'std'
 		    --refineweighting=TYPE     - Apply TYPE weighting to each timecourse prior to refinement (valid weightings are 'None',
 						 'R', 'R2' (default)
-		    --refinepasses=PASSES      - Set the number of refinement passes to PASSES (default is 1)
+		    --passes=PASSES,           - Set the number of processing passes to PASSES --refinepasses=PASSES       (default is 1 pass - no refinement).
+						 NB: refinepasses is the wrong name for this option - --refinepasses is deprecated, use --passes from now on.
 		    --includemask=MASK         - Only use voxels in NAME for global regressor generation and regressor refinement
 		    --excludemask=MASK         - Do not use voxels in NAME for global regressor